 Special Diet Notes: Double-the-Cinnamon Rolls

-- 2¼ teaspoons active dry yeast (or 1 single-use package)
+- 2¼ teaspoons (1/4-ounce packet) active dry yeast

-- 1 teaspoon ground cinnamon
+- 1 teaspoon + 2 teaspoons ground cinnamon, divided

 - 1 teaspoon salt

 - ¾ cup mashed ripe banana (can sub pumpkin puree or applesauce)

 - 1 tablespoon sugar (can sub coconut sugar)